Carlos Doughty interview: MarTech Alliance founder

 What’s been the most important martech innovation of recent years?

 Customer data platforms (CDPs).
 They have democratised tech and data management in a way that was previously not possible.
-From prepacking data connectors, matching and decisioning they enable companies to really embrace data-driven marketing.
+From pre-packing data connectors, matching and decisioning they enable companies to really embrace data-driven marketing.
 To better personalise, contextualise and execute in ways that deliver a better customer experience and optimise channel management.